iterative/dvc.org/content/docs/command-reference/commit.md

   reproduce the whole pipeline.
 If you're sure no pipeline results would change, use `dvc commit` to force update the `dvc.lock` or `.dvc` files and cache.

-- In some situations we have executed a stage (either by writing `dvc.yaml` manually and using `dvc repro`, or with `dvc run`), and later notice that output files or directories created by the stage command, which are already in the workspace, are missing from `dvc.yaml` (`outs` field).
+- In cases where we have previously executed a stage (either by writing `dvc.yaml` manually and using `dvc repro`, or with `dvc run`), and later notice that output files or directories created by the stage command, which are already in the workspace, are missing from `dvc.yaml` (`outs` field).
 We can